 The Devils Marbles are a sacred site known as Karlu Karlu in the language of the traditional owners the Warumungu people.
 Formed over millions of years, they continue to crack and erode making for a unique view each time you visit.

 The Karlu Karlu/Devils Marbles Conservation Reserve offers a scenic bush camping area with fireplaces.
-Stay the night to ensure you’re there at sunset, the most dramatic time to experience them.
+Stay the night to ensure you’re there at sunset, the most dramatic time to experience the area.
+Camping fees apply and campsites must be booked online before you arrive.